Dominic-Taylor-Dev/student-directory/README.md

 There is an ubmrella functionality of having an interactive text-based menu.
 Within that you can:
 - Input names and cohorts (stored in a hash) - the method also tidies them up be making sure each first letter is capitalised for instance
 - See them listed back out
-- Save the current list to a .csv file (hard coded as students.csv) to give a degree of permanence to the data
+- Save the current list to a .csv file (hard coded as <code>students.csv</code>) to give a degree of permanence to the data
 - Read back out from that same .csv file

 ## Further ideas ##